 Is it because of your reverence for him that he rebukes you and takes you to judgment?
-ULT 4 Is it because of your reverence for him that he rebukes you and takes you to judgment?
 Eliphaz uses questions to scold Job and accuse him of committing terrible sins.
 Alternate translation: "It is certainly not because you have been devoted to him that God rebukes you and takes you to judgment!"
-(See: Rhetorical Question) Is not your wickedness great?
+(See: Rhetorical Question (p.1216)) Is not your wickedness great?
 Is there no end to your iniquities?
 Eliphaz uses questions to scold Job and accuse him of committing terrible sins.
 Alternate translation: "As you know, he judges you because your wickedness is great and you keep on sinning!"
-(See: Rhetorical Question) ULT 5 Is not your wickedness great?
-Is there no end to your iniquities?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) Connecting Statement: Connecting Statement: Eliphaz continues speaking to Job.

+you have demanded guarantee of a loan

+This refers to a lender taking something from the borrower to ensure that the borrower pays him back.

+you have stripped away clothing from the naked

+Eliphaz is accusing Job of taking clothes as security from poor people who borrowed from him.

+withheld bread

+Here "bread" refers to food in general.
+Alternate translation: "withheld food" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227))

+possessed the earth & lived in it

+Eliphaz is accusing Job of taking land from poor people and not allowing them to live on it.
+He is emphasizing this point by restating it twice.
+(See: Parallelism (p.1199)) (See: Parallelism (p.1199))

+possessed the earth

+Eliphaz is exaggerating the amount of land that Job owned in order to portray Job as greedy.
+Alternate translation: "possessed a great amount of land" (See: Hyperbole (p.1167)) (See: Hyperbole (p.1167))

 Connecting Statement:

-you have demanded guarantee of a loan This refers to a lender taking something from the borrower to ensure that the borrower pays him back.
-ULT 6 For you have demanded guarantee of a loan from your brother for no reason, and you have stripped away clothing from the naked. you have stripped away clothing from the naked Eliphaz is accusing Job of taking clothes as security from poor people who borrowed from him. withheld bread Here "bread" refers to food in general.
-Alternate translation: "withheld food" (See: Synecdoche) ULT 7 You have not given water to weary people to drink; you have withheld bread from hungry people possessed the earth ... lived in it Eliphaz is accusing Job of taking land from poor people and not allowing them to live on it.
-He is emphasizing this point by restating it twice.
-(See: Parallelism) ULT 8 although you, a mighty man, possessed the earth, although you, an honored man, lived in it. possessed the earth Eliphaz is exaggerating the amount of land that Job owned in order to portray Job as greedy.
-Alternate translation: "possessed a great amount of land" (See: Hyperbole) Connecting Statement:
+Connecting Statement:

+Eliphaz continues speaking to Job.

 You have sent widows away empty

-"You made widows go away with nothing"
+Alternate translation: "You made widows go away with nothing"

 widows

 women whose husbands have died

 the arms of the fatherless have been broken

 Here "arms" refer to power.
-This can be stated in active form.
-Alternate translation: "you even oppressed orphans" (See: Metonymy and Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "you even oppressed orphans" (See: [[rc:///ta/man/translate/figs-metonymy]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Metonymy (p.1192))

-ULT

-9 You have sent widows away empty; the arms of the fatherless have been broken.

-snares are all around you ... sudden fear troubles you
+snares are all around you & sudden fear troubles you

 These are metaphors for trouble and danger.
-Alternate translation: "you are always in danger ... you become afraid for no reason" (See: Metaphor)
+Alternate translation: "you are always in danger ... you become afraid for no reason" (See: Metaphor (p.1186)) (See: Metaphor (p.1186))

-ULT

-10 Therefore, snares are all around you, and sudden fear troubles you.

-There is darkness ... an abundance of waters covers you
+There is darkness & an abundance of waters covers you

 Each of these metaphors means troubles and dangers are all around Job because of his sin.
-(See: Metaphor)

-ULT

-11 There is darkness, so that you cannot see; an abundance of waters covers you.
+(See: Metaphor (p.
+1186)) (See: Metaphor (p.1186))

 an abundance of waters

-"a flood"
+Alternate translation: "a flood"

 Connecting Statement:

+Connecting Statement:

+Eliphaz continues speaking to Job.